Dover alternatives: The Portsmouth & Plymouth routes to France

 If you love the quickest possible crossing, Dover can still be the obvious choice.
 But if you prefer a calmer start, fewer road miles, and a journey that feels like part of the holiday, then Portsmouth and Plymouth are genuinely brilliant.

 We’ll keep updating this playbook with our own sailings, family tips, and route-by-route notes.
-If you’re planning a specific trip (kids, dog, overnight, cabins), the logbook links above will give you a real feel for it.
+If you’re planning a specific trip (kids, overnight, cabins), the logbook links above give you a real feel for it – especially Saint-Malo ↔ Portsmouth and Portsmouth → Cherbourg (Santona).

 Quick FAQs – West Route playbook to France